 It’s important to closely monitor dogs and puppies with diarrhea and make sure they’re staying hydrated.
 A severely dehydrated dog may need intravenous fluids.
 So make sure you give your dog plenty of fluids and electrolytes to rebalance what they may have lost from diarrhea.

-Unflavored Pedialyte is safe for dogs, or you can give them Rebound, a dog and cat-friendly liquid formula that contains essential vitamins and minerals to help your pet recover from illness.
+Unflavored Pedialyte is safe for dogs.
+You can also give them Rebound, a dog and cat-friendly liquid formula that contains essential vitamins and minerals to help your pet recover from illness.
 If your dog isn’t interested in drinking, you may need to use a feeding syringe.
 In this case, you’ll want to make sure your dog is getting at least 15 mL per pound of body weight per day to maintain sufficient hydration.

-If your dog has diarrhea and you’re not sure of the cause, read our comprehensive guide to diarrhea in dogs.
-We can help you narrow down the cause based on the type of diarrhea he’s having.
+If your dog has diarrhea and you’re unsure of the cause, read our comprehensive guide to diarrhea in dogs.
+It will help you narrow down the cause based on the type he’s having.
 And we also give you tips on how to keep your dog’s digestive tract healthy.